Movement

 Check out what others are saying, a few classes I've taught recently, and the organizations I've partnered with below.

-If you're interested in partnering, send me an email at samuel.c.beecher@gmail.com
+Interested in partnering?
+Send me an email at samuel.c.beecher@gmail.com

 Mixed Methods Movement